MichalPetricek/tiger-zemstroje.cz/DEVELOPMENT.md

 ### Assets:

-- Logo variants are in `src/assets/images/`
+- Logo variants are in `public/images/`
-- Import assets using: `import logo from '@/assets/images/logo.svg'`
+- Import assets using: `src="/images/logo.svg"`
+- Assets are served from the public directory
 - Placeholder images use `/api/placeholder/` URLs